Electronics Projects - Electronic Circuits

 Electric Wire Locator: This project by Charles Wenzel can be used to locate electric wires in walls, it may be useful when remodeling.
 Let me know how accurate it is.

-· A pocket sized LED display that lights up to music.
-This project on the Electronic Peasant Website shows how you can create three spirals made up of LED's that light up to different frequencies of music.
+Pocket sized LED display that lights up to music: This project on the Electronic Peasant Website shows how you can create three spirals made up of LED's that light up to different frequencies of music.
 The components all fit into a shape compact enough to clip onto your pocket, if you like to dance with lights this could be a neat effect.

-· A pocket sized headphone amplifier.
-This project shows how to fit a amplifier circuit inside a peppermint tin to soup up the sound for your headphones.
+Pocket sized headphone amplifier: This project shows how to fit a amplifier inside a peppermint tin to soup up the sound for your headphones.

 Electronics Projects For Dummies: